 The Program Narrative must address each narrative requirement in the order in which it is presented.
 The narrative will be limited to 30 pages with a minimum font size equivalent to Arial 11 and 1-inch margins.
-It should be single-spaced, and have a header that includes the name of the entity and page number.
+It should be single-spaced and have a header that includes the entity name and page number.
 Information beyond the 30-page limit will not be included in the review process.